A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Side effects

 Paxil can cause various side effects, and the specific side effects experienced can vary from person to person.
 It's important to note that not everyone will experience side effects, and some individuals may only experience mild effects.
-Common side effects of Paxil can include:
+Common side effects can include:

 1. Nausea: Feeling queasy or having an upset stomach.